sparcopen/open-research-doathon/Do-a-thon template files/on the day instructions.md

 ## Introducing documentation & help mechanisms

+You don't want to cram too much information into your intro.
+Introducing things slowly helps people keep up and builds habits slowly.

 Around 30 minutes to an hour after team formation, start to introduce the idea that participants should document their progress & ask others to help on Github.

 Have regular document sprints (say, 1-2 min per hour).
 Keep them fun (e.g. change the soundscape for that documentation period).
 Try and get people to make or comment on issues, and of course tweet out.

+You'll need to speak to people 1:1 to see if they got this, and why they should do it.
+This will mean next time they're much more likely to do it!

 # Day two...